w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 Limiting the governance functionality is a design choice to increase predictability and safety.

-Polkadot's governance mechanism has been in production from the very beginning and was used to slowly release functionality and decentralize the initial network.
-It is also not limited to a few parameters and in fact, the whole runtime is subject to change via protocol making Polkadot a meta-protocol.
+Polkadot's governance ([OpenGov](learn-polkadot-opengov.md)) mechanism has been in production from the very beginning and was used to slowly release functionality and decentralize the initial network.
+Polkadot governance can set parameters for various network parameters, but it can also upgrade itself using governance by allowing stakeholders to vote on referenda.

+This notion of [runtime upgrades](learn-runtime-upgrades.md) via protocol makes Polkadot a **meta-protocol**.

 ## Upgrades

 Avalanche upgrades are managed by Ava Labs and require coordination among validators for implementation.
 Each validator in a subnet must apply the same upgrade, making the process manual and collaborative.

-Polkadot employs forkless upgrades through on-chain governance.
+Polkadot employs [forkless runtime upgrades](learn-runtime-upgrades.md) through on-chain governance.
 Parachain upgrades are automated and do not require validator coordination, streamlining the process.

 ## Conclusion

 Avalanche focuses on providing a customizable environment for blockchain developers, enabling the creation of independent blockchains via subnets.
 However, subnets do not share the security of Avalanche's primary network.
-Polkadot emphasizes shared security and interoperability through its relay chain and parachains.
+Polkadot emphasizes shared security and interoperability through its relay chain, parachains, and [beyond](./learn-bridges.md).

 Polkadot's features, such as XCM for trustless messaging and forkless upgrades, are already in production, while Avalanche is still developing similar capabilities.
+Polkadot's governance mechanism, OpenGov, also enables for decentralized decision making when it comes to the direction and technical aspects of the Polkadot relay chain.

 ## References